aarniolaura/aarniolaura.github.io/cmdline_course.md

 ![Corcordance for word queen](https://raw.githubusercontent.com/aarniolaura/aarniolaura.github.io/master/assets/img/concordance.jpg)

+Before writing the commands, there has to be `#! /bin/bash` written in the first line of the script, so it will be run by the bash shell.
+An example from the script where we are using sed –E to substitute everything before the center word ($WF) with the center word and 30 characters before it ( in other words everything before the 30 characters will be deleted):
+`sed -E "s/.*(.{$CONTEXT}$WF)/\1/" | `
+and then doing the same thing to every character after the center word + 30 characters:
+`sed -E "s/($WF.{$CONTEXT}).*/\1/" `

 ### Week 5.
 Installing and Running Programs
 This week we learned about running and installing software.